davidgiga1993/octoploy/README.md

 ## Use case

-This tool was born in the need to a very simple templating system which can track changes (similar to terraform).
-It was build for my requirements but should fit others as well.
+This tool was born in the need to a simple templating system which can track changes (similar to terraform) but with k8s object awareness.

-## Requirements
+## Installation

 - Python 3.8 or later
-- `oc` (or `kubectl`) binary in path
+- `kubectl` or `oc` binary in path

 ```
 pip install octoploy